Meet the Artists

 We are delighted to launch seven new commissions for the exhibition You Belong Here.

-In Summer, we will premier a new digital artwork Circadian Bloom by artist Anna Ridler, which share the themes of nature, history, and ‘rediscovery’.
-And in Autumn, join locally based artist Lowri Evans for new participatory project Leaving, which will take inspiration from the trees across the city.
+New digital artwork Circadian Bloom by Anna Ridler, which share the themes of nature, history, and ‘rediscovery’, is on display in the Museum cafe from Autumn 2021, And artist Lowri Evans shares new participatory project Leaving, taking place under trees across the city.

-The exhibition will be accompanied by artworks and archive materials from our collections, including historic works from Salford-based artists L.S.
+The exhibition is accompanied by artworks and archive materials from our collections, including historic works from Salford-based artists L.S.
 Lowry and Harold Riley.